 Will students with vaccine exemptions be separated from the vaccinated student population?

 No. Because of the vaccine mandate, we anticipate that the vast majority of our campus community will be vaccinated, which allows for sufficient community immunity to protect the most vulnerable among us.
 Unvaccinated students must comply with the university’s public health requirements for unvaccinated individuals.

 May Cornell require that all students be vaccinated against COVID-19 as a condition of attendance?

 Yes.
 The rationale for the vaccination requirement is Cornell’s driving concern to protect the health and safety of our community to the fullest extent possible and to enable our students to return to an even safer campus in the fall of 2021 in the face of a pandemic that has cost millions of lives worldwide.
 Cornell has and will continue to rely on the most up-to-date scientific information available to make informed decisions about its operations.

-We understand that some individuals may be concerned that the currently available COVID-19 vaccines have yet to be fully approved by the Food and Drug Administration (FDA).
-However, they are currently approved for use under Emergency Use Authorization and have been subject to clinical trials conducted according to rigorous standards set forth by the FDA involving tens of thousands of study participants to determine their safety and effectiveness.
-Millions of people in the U.S. so far have received COVID-19 vaccines and complications are extremely rare.
+We understand that some individuals may be concerned that the currently available COVID-19 vaccines have yet to be fully approved by the FDA.
+However, they are currently authorized for use under Emergency Use Authorization and have been subject to clinical trials conducted according to rigorous standards set forth by the FDA involving tens of thousands of study participants to determine their safety and effectiveness.
+Nearly 200 million people in the U.S. so far have received COVID-19 vaccines and serious side effects have been extremely rare.

-No. Status as an unvaccinated individual generally does not entitle that person to an accommodation.
+Status as an unvaccinated individual generally does not entitle that person to an accommodation.
 In some cases, disability accommodations may be provided if the student cannot be vaccinated (e.g., for medical or religious reasons) and has an underlying disability which puts them at a higher risk for COVID-19 complications.